thetkpark/csc371-assignment/hadoop-hw/README.md

 3. Write the code in TypeScript to create VPC Network, subnets, firewall rules, and 5 virtual machine with fixed internal IP address.

-4. Run the Pulumi CLI to let it create the resources on desired GCP project.
+4. Run the Pulumi CLI to let it create the defined resources on desired GCP project.

 5. SSH into each of the virtual machines to install JDK version 8.

 6. Create `hadoop` user in each vm

-6. Create new direcotry for storing files in HDFS with `sudo mkdir -p /usr/local/hadoop/hdfs/data` in every VM.
+6. Create new directory for storing files in HDFS with `sudo mkdir -p /usr/local/hadoop/hdfs/data` in every VM.

-6. Change ownership to the `hadoop` user using `sudo chown -R hadoop:hadoop /usr/local/hadoop/hdfs/data`
+6. Change ownership of the directory to `hadoop` user using `sudo chown -R hadoop:hadoop /usr/local/hadoop/hdfs/data`

 7. Download the binary of Hadop 3.3.1 and extract the archive in each VM.